ezTrr82K/BTCPMiner/README.md

 - Fast mining speeds on BTCP, competitive speeds on all Equihash coins
 - Active development
 - Low and accurate fees
+- Respects your privacy: No calling home, no sending statistics, no checking for updates

 ## Supported Pools
 All major mining pools are supported.
 We recommend beginners mine with btcprivate.pro as it is easiest to get running.